Nethereum/Nethereum.eShop/README.md

 * Mix and match cloud allows for privacy

 ## Phase 1 Tasks
-- [ ] Clone eShopOnWeb and migrate namespaces
+- [x] Clone eShopOnWeb and migrate namespaces
 - [ ] Migrate front end to Blazor
 - [ ] Data schema changes.

       - [ ] Identify, remove and design storage areas that will be on the blochain
       - [ ] Users, Authorisation linked to Ethereum accounts
       - [ ] Change data schema for the specific business domain (BookStore)
 - [ ] Create new specific blockchain services and smart contracts

       - [ ] DAI payment
       - [ ] Purchasing process
       - [ ] Escrow
       - [ ] Cancelation
       - [ ] Delivery
       - [ ] Dispute / Return
-      - ...

 - [ ] Authentication and authorisation

     - [ ] Integrate with Nethereum.UI
     - [ ] Login screens
     - [ ] Admin areas